"It is only when they go wrong that machines remind you how powerful they are." ~ Clive James

 Source of ventilation air.
 Where is the ventilation air coming from?
 It needs to come from outdoors, not another unit in a multifamily building or a garage, attic, or other buffer space.
 Are the inlets separated from exhaust outlets for combustion appliances, dryers, and other fans?
 Are they high enough off the ground or the roof?

 Air flow.
 Does the system move as much air as it was designed to move?
 Flow hoods (balometers), anemometers, and even garbage bags can be used to measure how much air moves through the system.
 (Yes, really!
-See the Home Energy Magazine article by Iain Walker to learn more about using garbage bags to measure air flow.)
+See the Home Energy Magazine article by Iain Walker in the RESOURCES sidebar below to learn more about using garbage bags to measure air flow.)